gbif/model-dwca-v2/material_gathering/conabio-agro/README.md

-# CONABIO Agro data set for the DwCA_v2 publishing model
+# CONABIO Agro dataset for the DwCA_v2 publishing model

 Original data already mapped the the Unified Model version 4.5 are shared in https://github.com/gbif/model-material/tree/master/conabio-agro/data.

-An original data set restructured for the Unified Model version 4.5 is shared in https://github.com/gbif/model-material/tree/master/conabio-agro/data.
+An original dataset restructured for the Unified Model version 4.5 is shared in https://github.com/gbif/model-material/tree/master/conabio-agro/data.
 A copy of those data was made in the [input data folder](../input_data).

 The process to create the output dataset for the DwCA_v2 publishing model is as follows: